barryvdh/laravel-ide-helper/README.md

 ### Auto-completion for factory builders

-If you would like the `factory()->create()` and `factory()->make()` methods to return the correct model class, you can enable custom factory builders with the `include_factory_builders` line your `config/ide-helper.php` file.
+If you would like the `factory()->create()` and `factory()->make()` methods to return the correct model class, you can enable custom factory builders with the `include_factory_builders` line in your `config/ide-helper.php` file.
 Deprecated for Laravel 8 or latest.

 ```php